fspah/pdf-document-processor/README.md

 You need to have npm (for the React app) and python along with pip (for the Flask server) installed on your system.

-    For npm, you can download Node.js (which includes npm) from here.
-    For Python and pip, you can download Python from here and pip usually comes installed with Python.
-If not, follow this guide.

 Installing